10 Free Things to Do in NYC in the Summer

-5. Tour One of Central Garden’s Gorgeous Gardens
+5. Tour One of Central Park’s Gorgeous Gardens

 To visitors and locals, Central Park feels like New York City’s personal oasis.
 The popular public park overflows with nature and calm all year round.
 However, in summer it really comes alive with color and life.
 Head to one of the soothing gardens to spend a few hours admiring nature at its best.